glycerine/spin_paxos/README.md

 group membership change protocol, at least on the first pass.
 There are more scalable approaches than doing membership changes one-by-one.
-In fact, Lamport himself describes an approach for arbitrary membership changes in the second-most important paper in this list (after Lampson), which I describe next
+In fact, Lamport himself describes an approach for arbitrary membership changes in the next most important paper in this list, which I describe next

 2. Paxos Made Simple, by Leslie Lamport.
 2001.